twooster/holz/README.md

 export const defaultLevelOutput = 'string' as const
 ```

+This means the default is that the level information (attached to the `levelKey`)
+field, is outputted as a string.
+Like `'info'` or `'error'`.

 ##### Default `levelKey`

 As you might expect, the default key used on the payload output to contain